Upstream#

 and other records become backup servers.

-and the server is again considered available and healthy
+and a server is again considered healthy

-as defined by max_fails and upstream_probe (PRO),
+after a failure according to max_fails and upstream_probe (PRO),

-the server will steadily recover its designated weight
+the server gradually recovers its designated weight

-the server in a similar situation
+in a similar situation

 When installing from